Are you running into MySQL load problems? Learn how to tune MySQL servers for a heavy InnoDB workload, by configuring

 innodb_buffer_pool_instances.
-Dividing the InnoDB Buffer Pool into multiple instances improves Disk I/O. By doing so, you run your website more efficiently and fast.
+Dividing the InnoDB buffer pool into multiple instances improves Disk I/O. By doing so, you run your database and website more efficiently and faster.
 Here is a little help for you.

-Tune MySQL InnoDB buffer pool instances for a heavy InnoDB workload with these tips #
+Tune MySQL InnoDB buffer pool instances & size for heavy workloads

-Tuning and optimizing MySQL servers is an ever ongoing process.
+Tuning MySQL servers is an ever ongoing process.
 Every new MySQL version brings new configuration settings you can use to improve its performance.
-As a MySQL DBA you want your database server and databases to perform better than well.
+As a MySQL DBA you want your database server and databases to perform better than well, don’t you?